SamanehSaadat/UCF_ASIST_Hackathon/README.md

 * **green_victims_saved_count**: the total number of green victims saved
 * **yellow_victims_saved_count**: the total number of yellow victims saved

 The order in which the victims are saved is also stored in the output file as a string.
+This one is not a variable but variables can be derived form it.

 ## Usage
 To extract all UCF variables use the following command: